 Anthony has performed and/or attended master classes with renowned guitarists Leo Brouwer, Jon Gomm, Andy McKee, Don Ross, Antoine Dufour, Calum Graham, Billy McLaughlin, Pino Forasterie, Pierre Bensuan and Alex De Grassi.
 Currently, he is endorsed by Stonebridge Guitars, John Pearse Strings, G7th Capos and Elite Acoustics.

 Over the course of his guitar career, Anthony has traveled throughout the U.S. and Canada to perform hundreds of concerts, conduct masterclasses and workshops at festivals, public and private events, competitions, contests, universities, venues and annually at both Summer and Winter NAMM.
-When he is not on the road he is found teaching at his music school ART Guitar School in Connecticut.
+When he is not on the road he is found teaching at his school ART Guitar School in Connecticut and engineering in his recording studio ART Sounds.

 “Anthony is a very talented guitarist”